unalignedcoder/auto-theme/README.md

 ## Description
 This Powershell script automatically switches the Windows theme depending on Sunrise and Sunset, or hours set by the user.
-Rather than using registry/system settings, it works by selecting given `.theme` files.
+Rather than using registry/system settings, it works by activating given `.theme` files.
 This allows for a much higher degree of customization and compatibility.

 ## The forgotten benefits of using `.theme` files